The Difference Between a Debt Buyer and a Debt Collector

 Debt Collectors vs. Debt Buyers

 Debt buyers may purchase hundreds of delinquent debts giving them more opportunities to turn a profit.
-Even if only a fraction of consumers pay these delinquent debts, the debt buyers can still make money since the debts are purchased for such a low amount.
+Even if only a fraction of the consumers pay these delinquent debts, the debt buyers can still make money since the debts are purchased for such a low amount.

-How Debt Buyers Impact Your Credit
+Impact on Your Credit

 Settling for less than the full balance due may be easier with debt buyers.
 Because they’ve purchased your debt for such a low amount, they can collect a small amount of the debt and still make a profit.
 If a collector or debt buyer is contacting you about an old debt, it may be worth it to work out a settlement rather than paying the full amount.
-Keep in mind, however, that you may have some tax liability if your settlement agreement cancels more than $600 of your outstanding debt.

 How Do You Know If a Debt Has Been Sold?